XZhang97666/AlpaCare/README.md

 sh training/train_13b.sh
 ```

-## Experiments.
+## Experiments

 We compare *AlpaCare* with several instruction-tuned LLMs based on the LLaMA models, across different scales and with various tuning datasets.
-Free-form instrcution evaluations are conducted by evulating on iClinq, a patient-doctor conversation set, and a medical instruction test set crafted by our clinicians (*MedInstruct-test*).
-To further evaluate  generalization ability, we use general domain test set, AlpacaFarm.
+Free-form instruction evaluations are conducted by evaluating on iClinq, a patient-doctor conversation set, and a medical instruction test set crafted by our clinicians (MedInstruct-test).
+To further evaluate the generalization ability, we use a general domain test set, AlpacaFarm.

-*AlpaCare* shows strong medical capacity and generalization ability comparing to baselines on both 7B and 13B scale.
-We follow AlpacaFarm to uilize gpt-tubro-3.5 as the judge for the comparsion.
-We compare each instrcution-tunned model with 4 distinct reference models : text-davinci-003, gpt-3.5-turbo, gpt-4 and claude-2, respectively.
+*AlpaCare* shows strong medical capacity and generalization ability compared to baselines on both 7B and 13B scales.
+We follow AlpacaFarm to utilize gpt-turbo-3.5 as the judge for the comparison.
+We compare each instruction-tuned model with 4 distinct reference models: text-davinci-003, gpt-3.5-turbo, gpt-4, and claude-2, respectively.

 <p align="center">
   <img src="plots/7b-model-results-1.png" width="500" alt="Task Types Analysis" />